SlimeVR/SlimeVR-Docs-Site/server-setup/body-config.md

 ##### Neck Length (8-14)
 {:.no_toc}

-Move your head up and down as if you’re nodding OR move head side-to-side as if you're confused.
+Move your head up and down as if you’re nodding OR tilt your head to the left and right like a cute, confused, dog.
 Adjust your neck length until any movement is negligible.
 All trackers should stay in place.

 ##### Torso length (50-70)
 {:.no_toc}

-Modify value until your SteamVR waist/hip tracker lines up with your hip bones (you can use your controller to line up your IRL hip and tracker).
+Modify the value until your SteamVR waist tracker lines up with your belt line (you can use your controller to line them up).

 ##### Chest (25-40) and waist (2-6) (when using additional spine trackers)
 {:.no_toc}

-Sit down with your back curved (NOT straight) and modify until tracker is closest to hip.
+Sit down hunched and modify values until waist tracker is closest to hip.

 ##### Legs (80-100)
 {:.no_toc}

-Modify until trackers line up with your IRL feet vertically.
+Modify until trackers line up vertically with your real feet.

 ##### Knees (45-60)
 {:.no_toc}

-Bend your knees slightly while keeping your back straight and modify until your feet move the least amount possible OR sit down and modify until your feet touch the floor (not floating above ground).
+Bend your knees slightly while keeping your back straight and modify the value until your feet move the least amount possible OR sit down and modify until your feet touch the floor (not floating above ground).

 ##### Feet (when using feet extensions)
 {:.no_toc}